deliteser112/eclipse-platform-releng-buildtools/docs/proxy-setup.md

 --from-file=service-account-key.json=<service-account-key.json>
 ```

-More details on using sevice account on GKE can be found
+More details on using service account on GKE can be found
 [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform).

 Repeat the same step for all clusters you want to deploy to.
 Use `gcloud` to